A runaway 9-year-old boy was able to sneak past security and the flight crew to gain entry onto a Las Vegas-bound flight. Dave Berggren reports.

 The young boy was screened at security during the initial leg of his trip on Thursday, said airport spokesman Patrick Hogan.
 Security camera tapes showed that the child then managed to board a Delta flight undetected, Hogan said.

 The TSA allows special leniencies for travelling children, but Delta requires that minors flying alone must be accompanied to the departure gate by an adult, who must remain until the flight has taken off, according to their website.

 “If the unaccompanied minor arrives at the counter alone, the Delta agent will not be permitted to complete check in,” Delta’s website says.

 Hogan said security footage showed the 9-year-old “waited until the person who was at the gate was busy, and that’s when he got on the plane.”

-A source close to the investigation told NBC News that the boy told a flight attendant his parents were sitting in the back of the plane, but Hogan said the flight crew became suspicious at some point during the flight when they realized the boy “wasn't on the roster” of children traveling alone.
+A source close to the investigation told NBC News that the boy told a flight attendant that his parents were sitting in the back of the plane, but Hogan said the flight crew became suspicious at some point during the flight when they realized the boy “wasn’t on the roster” of children travelling alone.

 When the plane landed, Hogan said, “The Las Vegas Metropolitan Police and Child Protective Services there took the child into custody and were arranging his return to Minneapolis.”
 As of Sunday, the boy remained in Las Vegas in Child Protective Services, according to the source.

 The boy’s mother said she thought he was at a friend’s house and reported him missing, according to the source.
 Hogan said he was not listed as a runaway until after he had managed to travel to a different state.